 Q. Why would someone want to do a 1031 Exchange?

-To defer capital gains tax on the sale of commercial, business, or investment property.
+To defer capital gains tax on the sale of business or investment property.

 Q. Is a 1031 Exchange tax-free?

 A 1031 exchange defers taxes.
 The replacement property will carry the tax basis of the relinquished property – which means that upon the sale of the replacement property all tax will be due, or the taxpayer can enter into another 1031 exchange.

 Q. What type of property is not eligible for a 1031 Exchange?